aferrodelgado/project-3/README.md

   3. What locations are hiring the most?
      - Pinpoint geographical areas with the highest concentration of job opportunities, highlighting major tech hubs and emerging markets.

-  4. How do salary trends compare over time?
+  4. How do market trends compare over time?
-     - Investigate how salary trends in data science careers have evolved, comparing experience level and onsite versus remote work over time to identify emerging opportunities.
+     - Investigate how market trends in data science careers have evolved, comparing experience level and onsite versus remote work over time to identify emerging opportunities.

   5. What factors influence salary in todays job market?